orbitalchicken/Roadmap/README.md

 Cinnamon
 --------
-	nemo: mime commands show up in the menu (add nodisplay)
-	nemo: Set folders to open each in their own window.
-Open a folder that has several sub-folders.
-Lasso two or more sub-folders in that window.
-Right-click and choose Open.
-Nemo crashes!
 	nemo: could not install nemo-dropbox. downloads, displays “100%”, hangs.
 I was able to install dropbox from dropbox.com
 	muffin: delete file on desktop, confirmation dialog doesn't show in middle of the primary screen, but in middle of the workspace (i.e. if you have two screens, it shows on the right hand side of the left screen)
 	cinnamon: sometimes icons change from default Mint icons to some other (maybe some fallback icons?)